USS Iwo Jima (LPH-2): Vietnam War

 Iwo Jima received tons of supplies and scores of Army helicopters, tanker trucks, and vehicles in her hangar and flight deck spaces.
 Nearly 1,000 troops were embarked for her western transit, which began on 12 April 1965.
 She stopped at Pearl Harbor for a few hours on the 17th to off-load 50 Marines and their equipment.
 On 1/2 May, she steamed off Vũng Tàu, South Vietnam, flying off 77 Army helicopters loaded with troops and combat cargo.
-From there, she proceeded to Subic Bay in the Philippines, where troops and equipment were received for amphibious landing and by helicopter at Chu Lai, Vietnam, on 12 May 1965.
+From there, she proceeded to Subic Bay in the Philippines, where troops and equipment were received for both amphibious and helicopter landings at Chu Lai, Vietnam, on 12 May 1965.